sofiacordero25/final-project/README.md

   #ground

 else:
-  print("invalid input, please try again")
+  print("Invalid input, please try again.")
+#code to restart the input

 #we need to add the rest of the information about the characters